BREMEN HOLY WALK

 Costume Pickup and In-Person Training

-Costumes Pickup and Training is at the Bremen United Methodist Church on Sunday, November 27 at 6:30PM, or Sunday, December 4th at 6:30PM.
-There is also a Costume Pickup on Monday, December 5th from 6:30-7:30PM.
+Costumes Pickup and Training is at the Bremen United Methodist Church (Time/Date TBA).
 You may bring your own costume, if you wish.

 Holy Walk Nights